appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 :::note
 Currently, this feature is compatible with PostgreSQL and MongoDB datasources.
-If you have a different datasource, you can use **JS** and bind the data manually using mustache syntax `{{ }}`.
 :::

 Additionally, you can use JavaScript by clicking on **JS** to write bindings for the table data.
 The data should be specified as an array of objects, where each object in the array represents a row, and the properties of the object represent the columns in the table.
 In the given example format, the table has three columns: `step`, `task`, and `status`.

-*Example format:*
+*Expected data structure:*
 ```js
 [
   {